openflighthpc/retype-documentation/Retype_Documentation/flight_solo/aws/setup_with_marketplace_compute.md

 19. [Become the root user](/general_environment_usage/cli_basics/becoming_the_root_user/)  and open the file `~/.ssh/id_alcescluster.pub`, copy the contents to the cloud init script.

 20. Back on the compute node creation page, click "Launch Instance".

+!!!
+Repeat this process for any other types of nodes that need to be added to the cluster.
+!!!